IbrahimmAdel/OpenShift-Deployment-Automation-with-Jenkins/README.md

 ## Manual Testing, Building, and Running Procedures

-> This document provides a comprehensive guide outlining the manual steps required before automating the process.
+> This document provides a comprehensive guide outlining the manual steps before automating the process.

 #### 1. Execute Unit Tests